abd123al/sokonify/server/README.md

 # Todo

+- option to disable every body to create store.
+This should be default.
 - use `DESC` for all lists.
 - add currency to store
 - `return store, result.Error` this is bad idea because it returns object with zero values.